Seafish levy review | Seafish

 Benefits to the industry

-An increase in levy will mean that Seafish can continue to work to support the UK seafood industry and increase our support in the areas that businesses have told us are important.
+An increase in levy would have meant that Seafish could continue to work to support the UK seafood industry and increase our support in the areas that businesses have told us are important.

 • Dedicated on the ground fishing safety advisers to support the UK fishing fleet.